Call For A FREE Consultation

 The Song-Beverly Consumer Warranty Act is a powerful California law that protects consumers of many different types of goods.

-Purchasing a car, whether it’s new or used, is a huge financial decision.
+Purchasing a car is a huge financial decision.
 Unfortunately, cars are prone to manufacturer defects, faulty parts, and serious issues that aren’t the vehicle owner’s fault.
-But they could leave you not having a new car experience, stranded on the side of the road or without a functioning vehicle.
+But they could leave you not having a new car experience, stranded on the side of the road, or without a functioning vehicle.

 WHAT IS THE SONG-BEVERLY CONSUMER WARRANTY ACT?

 The Song-Beverly Consumer Warranty Act was created in 1970.
-It’s a California state statute designed to protect buyers of new or used consumer goods.
+It’s a California state statute designed to protect buyers of consumer goods.

 While this law extends to virtually all non-consumable consumer goods that come with warranties, we’re focused on one: vehicles.

-The Song-Beverly Consumer Warranty Act states that if a vehicle manufacturer has not fixed a new vehicle to meet the terms of an express written warranty after “a reasonable number of repairs”, the manufacturer shall either replace or refund the purchase price and attendant costs.
+The Song-Beverly Consumer Warranty Act states that if a vehicle manufacturer fails to fix a new vehicle to meet the terms of an express written warranty after “a reasonable number of repairs,” the manufacturer shall either replace or refund the purchase price and attendant costs.

 A WAY TO HOLD MANUFACTURERS RESPONSIBLE